kristy-fournier/PartyJukebox/readme.md

 .env
 ```

-1. Place mp3 files in the `sound/` folder
+1. Place audio files in the `sound/` folder
+    - Supports flac, mp3, and wav files
 2. Rename `example.env` to `.env` and...
     - Set the location where your audio files are (Default: `./sound/`)
     - Set the LastFM API key (Optional)
-    - Change the port of the webbybits server (Default: `19054` )
+    - Change the port of the app (Default: `19054` )
 3. Run `databaseGenerator.py` (Will try to use LastFM API key)
-    * *The `databaseGenerator.py` will index all mp3 files, and save the information to `songDatabase.db`*
+    * *The `databaseGenerator.py` will index all audio files, and save the information to `songDatabase.db`*
-    * *If getting images, this process may take a long time with a large amount of mp3 files*
+    * *If getting images, this process may take a long time with a large amount of audio files*
 4. Run `webbyBits.py`
     * *The port can be customized by editing the `.env` file*
     * *You can add an admin password at runtime with* `-a True` *as an atribute*